iaasma15/Rumbl_Project/README.md

 - CSS, HTML - your ideas
 - pass button name as a variable (like changeset, action)

-- CRUD for product: name, type, other, UOM
+- CRUD for product improve tables/text